The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-yeah it's pretty inspiring honestly it makes you think bigger right it makes you think about things that you just take for granted they just seem set in stone they seem like they were just they were already here they'll always be here it always was this way it'll always be this way and and then you hear about somebody you know these people who are who are trying to like shake that and you realize oh wow it's all the whole world is more malleable than you thought
+Yeah, it's pretty inspiring, honestly.
+It makes you think bigger.
+It makes you think about things that you just take for granted — they seem *set in stone*.
+They seem like they were always here: "it always was this way" and "it'll always be this way."
+Then you hear about somebody — you know, people who are trying to shake that — and you realize, "Oh wow, the whole world is more *malleable* than you thought."

 Sam Parr